wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-implicit.md

 ### That's it!

-The JWT Bearer middleware automatically validates tokens and populates `HttpContext.User` with a limited set of user information.
+The Okta middleware automatically validates tokens and populates `HttpContext.User` with a limited set of user information.

 If you want to do more with the user, you can use the [Okta .NET SDK](https://github.com/okta/okta-sdk-dotnet) to get or update the user's details stored in Okta.